What is my PIN?

 How do I check my fines?

 You can check your fines by logging into your library account.
-The main page provides an overview of fines owed.
-To see a detailed summary, click on Fines/Blocks, the second link from the right.
+To see a detailed summary, click on the "Fines" tab, located in "My Account."

 How much can I owe in fines before I can't check out books?